Trencher (machine): Tractor-mount trencher

+In August 2023, tractor-mounted trenchers were revealed to be in use by the Ukrainian Ground Forces to dig trenches at a rapid pace.
+The Ukrainians were reportedly using these to secure the territory they captured in their 2023 counteroffensive.

 Applications

 A trencher may be combined with a drainage pipe or geotextile feeder unit and backfiller, so drain or textile may be placed and the trench filled in one pass.